Eliminating Depth Cycles among Triangles in Three Dimensions: Eliminating cycles in a set of triangles

-The procedure is recursive.
-At each step of the recursion we have a subset of the triangles, which we also call $\T$, to simplify the notation, and which is processed as follows. (a) We construct a partitioning polynomial $f$, as in Fact~\ref{fact:gut}, for (the lines supporting) the edges of the triangles of~$\T$; the degree~$D$ of $f$ is a sufficiently large constant that depends on the prespecified $\eps$ (in a manner detailed later). (b) We generate curves on the triangles of~ $\T$.
-For each $\Delta\in\T$, we generate up to $O(D^3)$ curves of degree~$D$, and one curve of degree $O(D^2)$. (c) We recurse within each cell~$\sigma$ of $\reals^3\setminus Z(f)$ with the subset of those triangles that have at least one edge that crosses $\sigma$.
+\begin{enumerate}[(a),wide,labelindent=0pt] \item We construct a partitioning polynomial $f = f_\xi$, as in Proposition~\ref{prop:gut}, for (the lines supporting) the edges of the triangles of~$\T_\xi$; the degree~$D=D(\eps)$ of~$f$ is a sufficiently large constant that depends only on the prespecified $\eps$.
+The same value of $D$ is used at all levels of recursion.
+We put $F = F_\xi = F_\zeta f$, where $F_\zeta$ is the product polynomial defined above for the parent node $\zeta$, and $F_{\rm root} = 1$.

-In more detail, the procedure consists of the following steps.
-In this description, we completely ignore the issue of clipping the curves.
-It is irrelevant to the main part of the construction, and will be picked up only towards the end, when we construct the pieces into which the triangles are to be cut.
+\item We generate curves on the triangles of~$\T_\xi$, with up to $O(D^h\log^2n)$ curves, each of degree up to~$O(D^2)$, on each triangle, for a suitable (small) absolute constant $h>0$.